instituutnederlandsetaal/BlackLab/site/docs/development/070_changelog.md

   - group by capture, e.g. `capture:word:s:A` to group on the words from the group captured as `A` in your query.
   - group on a tag in a list of overlapping tags, e.g. `capture:word:s:with-spans[named-entity]` to group on the whole named entity (if the match overlap with one) if you passed `withspans=true` as a parameter.
   - group on a span attribute, e.g. `span-attribute:speech:lang:c` for the contents of the span named `speech` (your pattern might be `"test" within <speech />`
+  - `withspans=true` parameter will capture all overlapping spans for each hit (`with-spans(...)` function does the same).
+  - `csvdescription` parameter to add a description to a CSV export
+  - option `omitEmptyCaptures` to omit empty captures
   - new BLS endpoint `/relations` gives a list of all inline tags and relations in the index, including attribute values and frequencies.
   - new BLS endpoint `/shared-with-me` that returns a list of corpora shared with the currently logged-in user, if any.
 Also reported on the `/` (server info) page.
   - new `limitvalues` parameter to control the length of value lists (i.e. field, attribute values)